robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    Fill skipped      Dynamic   a         arg3=c              # a, xxx, c
    ===============   ========  ========  ========  ========  ===========

+If the key of a named argument is not found in the keyword's argument names the resulting behaviour depends on the existance of a :code:`'**named'` entry in the `keyword's argument list`__ and the optional third parameter of the :code:`run_keyword` method.
+If both exist the named argument is added to the dictionary given to the third :code:`run_keyword` parameter.
+Without :code:`'**named'` the named argument is treated as a single positional :code:`'name=value'` string argument.
+If the library doesn't provide the :code:`get_keyword_arguments` method, all named arguments are either added to the dictionary or treated as single values, only depending on the existance of the third :code:`run_keyword` method parameter.

+__ `Getting keyword arguments`_
 __ `Getting keyword arguments`_

 Summary